CBSE Exam Preparation : Follow These 10 Strategies for Excellent Results!

 CBSE Board Exams 2021 – Cancelled or Postponed?

 Whether board exams will be held or not is not in your hands, but your exam preparation is.
 Your parents must be telling you to “continue with your exam preparations” and we agree.
-But we also know that you have been preparing for it since months now and have probably covered the entire syllabus.
+But we also know that you have been preparing for it for months now and have probably covered the entire syllabus.
 It’s time for your strategy to prepare for board exams to be altered.

 With all schools and institutions shut, you require a new action plan to help you prepare for, what is considered, one of the most important exams of life!